wp-plugins/nelio-ab-testing/readme.txt

 == Screenshots ==

-1. **Relevant info with a quick glance.** When you have an experiment running, you can see how it is performing in the Results of the Experiment page.
+1. **Relevant info with a quick glance.** Running experiments are visible in Nelio's Dashboard.
+There, you'll find a summary of all the relevant information you need.
+2. **Progress of your Experiment.** Whilst an experiment is running (or once it is finished), you can see how it is performing in the Results of the Experiment page.
-2. **Data made easy.** Additional graphics help you understand what is going on.
+3. **Data made easy.** Additional graphics help you understand what is going on.
-3. **Experiment Management.** Manage your experiments without leaving
+4. **Experiment Management.** Manage your experiments without leaving
 WordPress: creation, deletion, and monitoring!
-4. **Experiment Creation.** Creating new experiments has never been so easy!
+5. **Experiment Creation.** Creating new experiments has never been so easy!
 Just set a name, a description, and the page you want to test!
-5. **Alternatives are Regular Pages.** For each page to test, you can create alternatives quickly and easily, from scratch or from already-existing pages!
+6. **Alternatives are Regular Pages.** For each page to test, you can create alternatives quickly and easily, from scratch or from already-existing pages!
-6. **Account details.** View your account information and access your directly from the plugin.
+7. **Account details.** View your account information and access your directly from the plugin.
-7. **Use our plugin in more than one site.** You can use our plugin and service on more than one site.
+8. **Use our plugin in more than one site.** You can use our plugin and service on more than one site.
 Very useful for staging and production environments!
-8. **Different types of experiments.** Our product let's you test different aspects of your WordPress site; just select what you want to test and create the experiment!
+9. **Different types of experiments.** Our product let's you test different aspects of your WordPress site; just select what you want to test and create the experiment!
-9. **Heatmaps.** Our service let's you analyse the hottest areas of any page on your site so that you can understand your customers better.
+10. **Heatmaps.** Our service let's you analyse the hottest areas of any page on your site so that you can understand your customers better.

 == Changelog ==

+= 3.0.6 =
+* Bug fix: you can now set up the Shop Page in a WordPress installation as a conversion goal action.

+= 3.0.5 =
+* Improved Efficiency.
+Prevent sending information to Nelio backend servers when no quota is available.

+= 3.0.4 =
+* Quick Fix with Dashboard Cards.
+Some of you had CSS problems with the cards.
+They should be fixed, now.
+* Compatibility with Custom Permalinks plugin.

+= 3.0.3 =
+* New Feature.
+So far, external goals were only tracked if the user clicked a link whose href was the same as the external goal's URL.
+Now, this is also extended to form submission (assuming that form's action attribute is the same as the external goal's URL).
+* Quick fix.
+In the progress of the experiment page, goals created with previous version of the plugin have useful names (instead of "Undefined").

+= 3.0.2 =
+* Bug fix: Fatal error when no results available.

+= 3.0.1 =
+* Improvement.
+Making sure that body remains insivible during experiment load.

+= 3.0.0 =
+* **New User Interface** The User Interface in the Dashboard has been redesigned.
+Experiment creation and edition is easier and faster.
+* **Advanced Goal Management** You now have full control when it comes to define conversions.
+All the information you need, when you need it.
+* **New Dashboard** First version of an A/B Testing dashboard.
+You now have all relevant information just one click away!
+* **Efficiency Improvements** We updated the plugin to make it faster and more reliable.

+= 2.1.7 =
+* Bug fix: pages created with OptimizePress can now be properly duplicated.

+= 2.1.6 =
+* Bug fix: deprecated use of function 'split' is now fixed.

+= 2.1.5 =
+* Bug fix related to PHP Strict Warnings.
+* Bug fix with the function is_page_template(x).
+It now returns the proper value.

+= 2.1.3 =
+* Bug fix: compatibility with meta options defined by Lotus theme.
+* Bug fix related to PHP Strict Warnings.
+* New feature: you can now select whether external goals should take GET params into account when tracking conversions.

+= 2.1.2 =
+* Bug fix: AJAX error on windows installations does no longer appear.
+* Improvement: tracking conversions to external goals is now faster and more reliable.
+* Some minor changes and bug fixes for specific installations.

+= 2.1.1 =
+* Bug fix in experiment creation: if you have many published posts, you can now select among the most recent ones (instead of the alphabetically-ordered first ones).

+= 2.1.0 =
+* **Greedy Algorithm.** Do you want to exploit the winning alternative?
+Now you can!
+Use a greedy algorithm to increase the chances of your visitors to see the winning alternative of your experiment
+* **New Settings Page**.
+Our plugin includes a new Settings page where you can tune a few parameters of the plugin.
+This are the first steps towards a more customizable plugin!
+* Graphical improvements
+* Minor bug fixes

 = 2.0.14 =
 * Bug fix: title tag does no longer show a _notice_ on certain installations